mindspore-ai/golden-stick/mindspore_gs/ptq/ptq/README.md

 4. Modify the model.arch.type field to ParallelLlamaForCausalLM.

 5. Modify use_parallel to False, parallel.parallel_mode to 'STAND_ALONE', and parallel_config.data_parallel to 1, and parallel.full_batch to False.
+(This step is a modification of the parallel config, which is network-specific, and the current configuration is that of the ParallelLlamaForCausalLM 7B network)

 In the modified yaml configuration file, the parallel-related configuration should look like this: